Clinical Psychology Training Sites

-The Center for Autism and Developmental Disabilities (CADD) provides outpatient multidisciplinary assessments for children and adolescents suspected of Autism Spectrum Disorders, as well as therapy services for families with children with autism spectrum disorders (ASD) and intellectual and developmental disabilities (IDD).
+The Center for Autism and Developmental Disabilities (CADD) provides outpatient multidisciplinary assessments for children and adolescents suspected of Autism Spectrum Disorders, as well as therapy services for families with children with autism spectrum disorders and intellectual and developmental disabilities.

 Children’s Medical Center Psychological Services

-Department of Physical Medicine and Rehabilitation, University of Texas Southwestern Medical Center
+Department of Physical Medicine and Rehabilitation, UT Southwestern

 Rehabilitation Psychology is a specialty area focusing on the study and application of psychological knowledge and skills on behalf of individuals with disabilities and chronic health conditions in order to maximize health and welfare, independence and choice, functional abilities, and social role participation across the lifespan.